 2. Lack of maintenance

-Your furnace has a lot of working parts, and for the unit to perform optimally and efficiently, these components have to be serviced regularly.
-A good rule of thumb is to have your heating system inspected and tuned up once a year by a certified HVAC technician.
+Your furnace has a lot of working parts.
+For the unit to perform optimally and efficiently, these components have to be serviced regularly.
+A good rule of thumb is to have your HVAC system inspected and tuned up once a year by a certified HVAC technician.

 3. The unit doesn’t heat/work

-When investing in a new heating system, a crucial consideration is the size of the unit and its heating output versus the size of the space you’re heating.
-If the furnace is too small, it will run constantly, cost a fortune to operate, and won’t keep your home warm enough.
-But a furnace that’s too large is also a problem because it will frequently cycle, allow your home to cool between cycles and increase humidity levels.
+Furnace is too small?
+It will run constantly, cost a fortune to operate, and won’t keep your home warm enough.
+Furnace is too large?
+It will frequently cycle, allow your home to cool between cycles, and increase humidity levels.

 5. Improper installation

-You spent a great deal of money on your furnace, so you’re going to want to make sure it’s installed properly, working well, and not going to need repairs in a few months because of installation errors.
+You spent a great deal of money on your furnace, so make sure it’s installed properly.
+Lots of furnace problems can be traced back to shoddy installation.
 The only way to ensure the furnace is installed right is by hiring a trained and certified local contractor.
-This is especially important with gas furnaces because the last thing you want is a gas leak from a botched installation job.
+This is especially important with a natural gas furnace because the last thing you want is a gas leak from a botched installation job.

 6. Thermostat problems

-Thermostats do break down, and when this happens, they aren’t able to properly control heating cycles.
+Thermostats do break down.
+When this happens, they don’t properly control heating cycles.
 If you think your thermostat might be malfunctioning, replace it with a new one and make sure it’s adequately calibrated and set according to your comfort needs.

 7. Dirty flame sensor

-The flame sensor is a safety feature that prevents the furnace from exhausting gas when there’s no flame present.
-If this small metal rod gets dirty, it won’t be able to detect the flame and will shut the furnace down, resulting in a system that comes on when it should but then shuts down before it can heat the house.
+A furnace flame sensor is a safety feature that prevents the furnace from using gas when there’s no burner flame present to ignite it.
+If the sensor gets dirty, it won’t be able to detect the flame and will shut the furnace down.
+Your system will come on when it should but then turn off before it can heat the house.

-Older furnaces have a pilot light that stays burning all the time, and if it goes out because of a draft, clog problem with the thermocouple, or other reason, then the furnace won’t be able to do its job.
+Older furnaces have a standing pilot light that burns all the time.
+If it goes out because of a draft, clog problem with the thermocouple, or other reason, then the furnace won’t be able to produce heat.

-The fan motor powers the blades that circulate air around your house, and if the motor is faulty or breaks down, then the fan won’t operate at the right speed and won’t keep your home at the right temperature.
+The furnace blower motor powers the fan that circulates hot air around your house.
+If the motor is faulty or breaks down, then the fan won’t operate at the right speed and won’t keep your home at the right temperature.

 Frequently Asked Questions